aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 ## Validation Options

-By defauilt `arista.avd.validate` plugin runs type conversion first, and then performs validation of the converted data, reporting validation issues as warnings - not blocking the playbook.
+By default `arista.avd.validate` plugin runs type conversion first and then performs validation of the converted data, reporting validation issues as warnings - not blocking the playbook.
 This behavior can be adjusted by setting the variables described below.